taylorbcraft/ezTrack/README.md

-# EZtrack
+# ezTrack

-**EZtrack** is a lightweight R package for importing, cleaning, visualizing, and summarizing animal tracking data.
+**ezTrack** is a lightweight R package for importing, cleaning, visualizing, and summarizing animal tracking data.

 ---